Hornsea Wind Farm: Hornsea Project 1

 In 2011 Smart Wind signed lease agreements with the Crown Estate for "Heron Wind" and "Njord" areas making up the zone.
-The zone was given provisional contract for difference renewable subsidies by the UK government in April 2014.
+The zone was given provisional Contracts for Difference (CfD) renewable subsidies by the UK government in April 2014.
 Hornsea Project 1 was given planning consent in December 2014.
-The 'contract for difference' strike price was £140 per MWh.
+The CfD strike price was £140 per MWh (in 2012 prices).
 In early 2015 DONG acquired all of the project, becoming 100% owner.

 Seabed investigation including boreholes at turbine foundation positions was completed by Fugro by April 2015.
 In mid 2015 DONG selected Siemens Wind Power 7 MW turbines with 154 m rotor turbines for the project – around 171 turbines would be used for the wind farm.
 In its 2015 financial report DONG stated it had chosen to use suction bucket foundations on a third of the turbines at Hornsea.
 The rationale for use of the new foundation type is thought to be a simplified foundation installation, requiring only a heavy-lift crane to lower the foundation to the sea bed, reducing costs.

 DONG Energy formally committed to building the wind farm in early 2016.
 The expected completion date for the project was 2020.
 A £25 million contract to construct the onshore substation at North Killingholme had been awarded to Balfour Beatty in late 2015.

 NKT Cables and ABB were awarded €139 (c. $158) million and $250 million contracts to supply 220 kV AC export cables in March/April 2016.
-In late 2016 JDR Cables was contracted to supply 242 km of inter-array subsea power cables for the wind farm; Nexans was awarded a contract for 139 km of inter-array cables; and EEW was awarded a contract to supply 116 monopiles.
+In late 2016 JDR Cables was contracted to supply 242 km of inter-array subsea power cables for the wind farm; Nexans was awarded a contract for 139 km of inter-array cables; and EEW Group was awarded a contract to supply 116 monopiles.

 Bladt Industries/Offshore Structures (Britain) Ltd. was awarded a contract for 96 tower transition pieces in early 2017, to be constructed at Aalborg, Denmark and Billingham, UK.
+Dragados Offshore was awarded in early 2016, a contract for construction of four jacket type foundations for the AC platforms at its yard in Cádiz, Spain.